 If you get stuck adding features to your CRM system, the Ruby on Rails community will come to your rescue.

 As Ruby on Rails development relies on third-party libraries, it has long been a rule that the libraries’ creators clarify details upon request.
-This means that RoR developers are not left to their own devices figuring how to make good use of libraries.
+This means that RoR developers are not left their own devices figuring out how to make good use of libraries.

 Over to Your Custom Ruby on Rails CRM System

-Now you know what makes Ruby on Rails the natural choice of framework to build your custom CRM app with.
+Now you know what makes Rails the natural choice of framework to build your custom CRM app with.
 To move from knowing to doing and get the most out of it, partner with professionals.

+But if you don’t have time to spend, consider Rubyroid Labs.
+We have built CRMs for companies operating in real estate, automotive, eCommerce and other industries.
 Contact us today and we will develop a scalable customer relationship management solution to help you hit the next level.